How can I choose who can present in Microsoft Teams?

 To assign roles:

-4. Next to Choose co-organizers, search and choose people you want to make co-organizers.
+4. In Roles People or Show Participants button > Choose co-organizers, search and choose people you want to make co-organizers.

 A couple of things to keep in mind: